 Shared Lives is a scheme where Individuals with assessed eligible social care needs share the home of a specially recruited, trained and approved Shared Lives carer and their family.

 The Shared Lives carer and their family, support the Individual to reach their potential and live healthy, safe, independent and fulfilling lives in their own communities.
 The aim is to enable Individuals to have as “ordinary” a life as possible.

-These schemes can offer long term placements where you live with your carer or short breaks and day opportunities.
+These schemes can offer long term placements where you live with your carer or short breaks and opportunities in the day and evening.

 How do I become a shared lives carer?

-Shared lives schemes rely on carers, and the schemes have to be registered with the Care Quality Commission.
-Carers are trained and vetted by the scheme.
+Shared Lives schemes rely on carers.
+Schemes have to be registered with the Care Quality Commission and carers are required to be trained and vetted by the scheme.

-For more information on what PSS offer, please visit their website.
+For more information on what PSS, the local Shares Lives scheme provider who delivers services across Staffordshire, please visit their website.